-We will discuss here how singleton instance works across JVM, server (Tomcat, WebSphere) and clustered environments.
+I will discuss here how singleton instance works across JVM, server (for example, Tomcat, WebSphere) and clustered environments.
 The acronym JVM stands for Java Virtual Machine.
 Singleton instance generally created from singleton design pattern.
 The purpose of the singleton design pattern is to create a single instance from a class per application per JVM.
+So there is only one instance is available for a class per application per JVM.

 You may be interested to know why singleton design pattern is required.

-In the next subsequent sections we will discuss how singleton instance behaves across JVM and servers, such as, Tomcat, WebSphere and clustered environments.
+In the next subsequent sections I will discuss how singleton instance behaves across JVM and servers, such as, Tomcat, WebSphere and clustered environments.

-But if your web applications (war files) use a singleton class from JRE or Tomcat shared library then wep applications will get the same instance of the singleton class.
-In this case single instance will be used for multiple instances of the same web applications (war files).
+But if your web application (war files) uses a singleton class from JRE or Tomcat shared library then web application will get the same instance of the singleton class.
+In this case single instance will be used for multiple instances of the same web application (war files).

-This happens due to Tomcat server uses individual class loaders for web applications.
-When a web application class loader needs a class, it tries to find it in the class path (a path to the class or collection of classes) and if it cannot find the required class then it asks its parent to find the class.
+This happens due to the fact that the Tomcat server uses individual class loaders for web applications.
+When a web application class loader needs a class, it tries to find it in the class path (a path to the class or collection of classes) and if it cannot find the required class then it asks its parent class loader to find the required class.

 Singleton instance in WebSphere server

 IBM WebSphere application server gives you options regarding how you want to use singleton instance in your application.